Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Conclusion

 \section{Conclusion}

-We have introduced a determinantal algorithm that allows to sum all diagrams that share the same interaction vertices and are one particle irreducible.
-This allows to design a Monte Carlo scheme that directly samples the contributions to the self-energy with a determinantal approach.
-The 1PI-Det algorithm has an exponential complexity $n^2 3^n$ where $n$ is the perturbation order.
-We have shown that even if it has higher complexity, an approach that computes the self-energy directly leads to much smaller error bars in dynamical quantities with respect to a computation of the Green's function with the CDet method followed by Dyson's equation.
+We have introduced and compared three methods to compute the self-energy of fermionic systems.
+Two of them rely on the computation of correlators using the CDet technique, while the third one is an extension of the CDet that allows one to sum all diagrams that share the same interaction vertices and are one-particle irreducible.
+This allows us to design a Monte Carlo scheme that directly samples the contributions to the self-energy.
+This $\Sigma$Det algorithm has an exponential complexity $n^2 3^n$ where $n$ is the perturbation order.
+We have shown that even if it has higher complexity, an approach that computes the self-energy directly leads to much smaller error bars with respect to the use of Dyson's equation or more sophisticated equations of motion (nevertheless, the latter could be useful in the context of real-time quantum Monte Carlo algorithms).~\cite{parcollet_prb_2015}

-With the parameters that we have discussed above, $\beta = 2/t$, $U = 4t$ and $\mu=0$, the direct self-energy measurement also leads to much smaller error bars than the usual DiagMC approach and sets the current state of the art.
-In practice, with a reasonable choice for the $\alpha$-shift~\cite{wei_prb_2017} one can completely converge the results with an uncertainty below $1\%$.
-This is shown in Fig.~\ref{lattice_sigma} where we display the local lattice self-energy as computed up to a given order from 2 to 9 (in DiagMC one can compute at most 7 orders).
-Work is in progress to more systematically compare this determinantal approach and the DiagMC for other regimes of parameters.
+With the parameters that we have discussed above, $\beta = 2/t$, $U = 4t$ and $\mu=0$ (corresponding to a total density $n=0.66$), the direct self-energy measurement also leads to much smaller error bars than the usual DiagMC algorithm on the two-dimensional Hubbard model and sets the current state-of-the-art of these approaches.
+In practice, one can completely converge the results for 9 orders with an uncertainty below $1\%$.
+Note that for these parameters, other approaches, such as determinant quantum Monte Carlo (DQMC),~\cite{bss_1981} also converge (see Fig.~\ref{lattice_sigma}).
+It is therefore important to more systematically compare the $\Sigma$Det approach, the DiagMC and other algorithms in different regimes of parameters in order to determine in what regions of the Hubbard model solutions can be converged.
+Work is in progress along these lines (See also the recent article of {\v S}imkovic and Kozik).~\cite{simkovic_2017}

-Further progress is however still needed to be able to reach stronger coupling regime and lower temperatures.
+Finally, further progress is still needed to be able to reach stronger coupling regimes and lower temperatures.
 While the summation over all topologies certainly reduces the sign problem, the stochastic integration over imaginary times still yields large error bars at high orders.
 It is therefore necessary to investigate how this sign problem could be reduced.

 \begin{appendix}